Contractively decomposable projections on noncommutative $\mathrm{L}^p$-spaces: Preliminaries on Haagerup noncommutative -spaces and Banach spaces

-It is well-known by now that there are several equivalent constructions of noncommutative $\L^p$-spaces associated with a von Neumann algebra.
-In this paper, we will use Haagerup's noncommutative $\L^p$-spaces and $M$ will denote a general von Neumann algebra acting on a Hilbert space $H$ and we denote by $s_l(x)$ and $s_r(x)$ the left support and the right support of an operator $x$.
-If $x$ is a positive operator then $s_l(x)=s_r(x)$ is called the support of $x$ and denoted by $s(x)$.

-If $M$ is equipped with a normal semifinite faithful trace, then the topological $*$-algebra of all (unbounded) $\tau$-measurable operators $x$ affiliated with $M$ is denoted by $\L^0(M,\tau)$.
-If $a,b \in \L^0(M,\tau)_+$, we have
+It is well-known that there are several equivalent constructions of noncommutative $\L^p$-spaces associated with a von Neumann algebra.
+In Section \ref{Sec-lifting} and Section \ref{Sec-Contractively-decomposable-projections}, we will use Haagerup noncommutative $\L^p$-spaces introduced in \cite{Haa79} and described more precisely in \cite{Ter81}.
+We denote by $s(x)$ the support of a positive operator $x$.
+If $\cal{M}$ is a von Neumann algebra equipped with a normal semifinite faithful trace, then the topological $*$-algebra of all (unbounded) $\tau$-measurable operators $x$ affiliated with $\cal{M}$ is denoted by $\L^0(\cal{M},\tau)$.